 University, Government body

-Dr Alison Prendiville is a Reader in Designing for Service at LCC University of the Arts London.
-She collaborates with designers, healthcare professionals, scientists, engineers and ethnographers to facilitate and converge science and technology with design for the development of new products, services and processes.
+Dr Alison Prendiville is Professor of Service Design at LCC University of the Arts London.
+She collaborates with designers, healthcare professionals, scientists, engineers, and ethnographers to facilitate and converge science and technology with design for the development of new products, services, and processes.
 Within this interdisciplinary frame, her research and practice include design’s role in service transformation for the public sector in both local government and health care contexts.
 She is currently working with microbiologists and healthcare practitioners in the area of antimicrobial resistance in India (ESRC), and in the UK (AHRC), and engaging the public in the co-creation of knowledge to better understand acceptance and barriers to new plant breeding techniques in the development of pharmaceuticals (EU Horizon 2020).

 Her work has been published in books and journals including Designing for Health, Gower publishing (2017) and Design Issues.
 She has recently edited with Daniela Sangiorgi ‘Designing for Service: Key Issues and New Directions, published by Bloomsbury (2017).